sebpaj/Wine-Quality/README.md

 # Wine-Quality
-Validation importance of features describing wine quality Validation best accuracy for set of features in range from 1 to 11
+Validation importance of features describing wine quality \n Validation best accuracy for set of features in range from 1 to 11

 Please check data/wines.names for dataset description